 - vote_method* : One of the following vote methods: voted, early, or absentee.

 - country_code* : Required 2 letter code from ISO 3166.

 - election_at* : Required date of the election in MM/DD/YYYY format.

 - state† : Required 2 letter code if the election is within the United States.

-- name: 1 of 10 pre-defined election period names.
+- name: Full name of the election period, like "General" or "Primary".
+There are 10 pre-defined election period names.

 - county‡ : Required if also importing county file ID.
 You must import the registered county exactly as it appears within a voter's profile.

 - state‡ : Required if importing county file ID or state file ID.
 You must import registered state as a two-letter abbreviation based on ISO 3166-2 standards.

 We do not recommend importing these fields in a ballot import.
 Most fields should be imported using the voter import.

 - guid: Voter GUID, a unique ID for a voter.
 Part of the NationBuilder Voter File.